mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 ##### 30:30

 And then, next, "When the myriad [dharma](glossary#dharma) are all not self, there is no delusion, no enlightenment, no [buddhas](glossary#buddha), no sentient beings, no birth and no death."
 Then at that time, you are you, but you are not you.
 You are all sentient beings.
 You are supported by all sentient beings.
 So you shouldn't always attach to yourself: "I am great."
 I don't think (so); this is really egoistic.
 If you become really great, in other words, if you really become mature, you don't know this maturity.
 Real maturity is some energy which makes you go smoothly, like a stream of water.
 People just participating in that stream of water, just like a boat.
 But if you attach to maturity, this maturity becomes very strict.
-It's not a stream of water, so always bumping, lots of maturity there: your maturity, my maturity, [laughter] always bumping, and creating a creaking sound.
+It's not a stream of water, so always bumping, lots of maturity there: your maturity, my maturity – *[laughter]* – always bumping, and creating a creaking sound.
 Do you understand?
 That is the human world that we all research(?).

 ##### 31:57